mehmet-bozdemir/recipeAssignment/README.txt

 CONSTRAINT-1 Your recipe leaves room for exactly 100 teaspoons of ingredients.

+CONSTRAINT -2 Sum of property values must be bigger than zero.

-CONSTRAINT-2 You need to find the total score of the highest-scoring cookie.
+CONSTRAINT-3 You need to find the total score of the highest-scoring cookie.

 Number of ingredients = 4

- 2k1 + 5k2 + 5k3 + 5k4 = 100tsp
+ 2k1 + 5k2 + 5k3 + 5k4 = 100tsp (CONSTRAINT-1)
  1*(2k) + 3*(5k) = 100tsp
  //in order to provide max. score
  2k = 1tsp